No script

 And in case you're wondering is Bucharest worth visiting? the short answer is - YES.
 For the long one - read our city guide on the many things to do in Bucharest and decide for yourself.

-The capital of Romania is by far the largest city and is worth visiting even if only to see go for a short walk in the city centre, for example in University Square and then on Calea Victoriei Boulevard to see some of the most beautiful buildings in Romania such as the Romanian Athenaeum.
-You can also visit the Village Museum - one of the best Romanian museums - in case you don't have enough time to go in the country.
+The capital of Romania is by far the largest city and is worth visiting even if only to go for a short walk in the city centre, for example in University Square and then on Calea Victoriei Boulevard to see some of the most beautiful buildings in Romania such as the Romanian Athenaeum.

 The ultimate sightseeing – and driving – experience in Romania is a road trip on Transfăgărășan Highway - I know, a mouthful to pronounce! :)

-If the Old Town is for everyone and tourists - for a luxury clubbing head to the Northern part of Bucharest.
-In clubs such as Fratelli, Gaia or on the shores of Herestrau Lake, you’d better dress well to not feel out of place.
-Local tip: the real Bucharest nightlife starts after 11-12 pm - read our post on places to go out in Bucharest to find out more!
+Local tip: The real Bucharest nightlife starts after 11-12 pm - read our post on places to go out in Bucharest to find out more!

-• Pro tip: during Summer months Bucharest's nightlife scene moves to the Black Sea resorts!
-In Mamaia beach resort you'll find the posh clubs by the beach while in the hippie resort of Vama Veche people go just to party all day, night and weekend long!
+During the Summer months, Bucharest's nightlife scene moves to Constanta!
+In Mamaia beach resort you'll find the posh clubs by the beach while in the hippie resort of Vama Veche people go just to party all day, night and weekend long.

-18. See the Romanian Sphinx in Bucegi Mountains
+21. See the Romanian Sphinx in the Bucegi Mountains

 The Sphinx is a mysterious natural rock formation located high up in Bucegi Mountains.
 It's accessible via cable car from the small town of Busteni or on our hiking tours.